aburaihan98/dineEase-client/README.md

 - **Toast & Sweetalert2 Notifications**: Display notifications for login, registration, and food purchase actions.

-- **Food Quantity Management:**: Restrict purchases based on available food quantity.
+- **Food Quantity Management**: Restrict purchases based on available food quantity.
 Notify users when a food item is out of stock.

-- **Gallery Infinite Scrolling:**: Infinite scrolling for gallery images.
+- **Gallery Infinite Scrolling**: Infinite scrolling for gallery images.

+---

 ## Technologies Used